-This Compensation Discussion and Analysis describes Quanta's executive compensation program for 2015.
-We use this program to attract, motivate and retain the employees who lead our business.
-In particular, this section explains how the Compensation Committee made its compensation decisions for our named executive officers, or NEOs, for 2015 and describes how this compensation fits within the Compensation Committee's guiding principles with respect to NEO compensation.
+This Compensation Discussion and Analysis describes Quanta's executive compensation program for 2017.
+We use this program to attract, motivate and retain the employees who lead our Company.
+In particular, this section explains how the Compensation Committee made its compensation decisions for our named executive officers, or NEOs, for 2017 and describes how this compensation fits within the Compensation Committee's guiding principles for NEO compensation.